mislav/blog/_posts/2011-12-12-vim-revisited.md

 (where you move, perform commands) and the *insert mode* (where you type in text).
-The insert mode is on the surface nothing special when compared to your old editor: you press <kbd>i</kbd>, you're in insert mode, now you type text as your normally would.
+The insert mode is on the surface nothing special when compared to your old editor: you press <kbd>i</kbd>, you're in insert mode, now you type text as you normally would.
 Pressing
 <kbd>&lt;Esc&gt;</kbd> exits back to normal mode.

 But it is *how* you enter insert mode that offers some advantage: